One of the best ways to get around Mexico is to use the very well connected Mexican bus lines.

 Bus stations in Mexico vary greatly depending on whether or not it’s a big city, whether it’s the main bus terminal or not, and whether it’s a first-class bus terminal or a second-class bus terminal.

 For the most part, you will always be able to find a bathroom, but it will usually cost you between 3 and 6 Pesos which is less than 25¢.

 Most places have at least one or two food options.
 If there isn’t a food option inside the bus station, there will without a doubt be lines of stalls and vendors outside of the bus terminal where you can get some tacos or snacks to take on the bus with you.

 In many smaller towns and cities, the bus terminal allows vendors to come onto the bus just a few minutes before you leave to try to sell you sodas, water, sandwiches, and other snacks for the journey.

 I love this part and usually find the best tortas and cheapest bottles of water this way, especially on a second-class bus where you get no snacks.

-I highly recommend staying near the door (labeled in Spanish as the puerta) that your ticket tells you to go to for 10-15 minutes before the bus is due to leave.
+I highly recommend staying near the loading door at the bus station (labeled in Spanish as the puerta) that your ticket tells you to go to for 10-15 minutes before the bus is due to leave.